nevakee716/cwHtml5DiagramHighlight/Help_cpm.md

 # Create a Custom Layout

-* cpm --name CustomLayoutName
-* it's strongly advised to create a github for your new layout
+* look at the networkLayout as exemple structure
-* if you need to load external libraries like D3js, look at FilterByExternalAssociation as exemple
+* if you need to load external libraries like D3js, look at networkLayout as exemple

 # Publish a custom layout